 January 6, 1985

-Success can make us proud and lead us to believe that we do not need God, and that we have achieved success on our own.
-Some, having lost all fear of the Lord, think of Him only as a cosmic power.
-Has your prayer life characterized as praying to someone who only fulfills our needs, or do your prayers include repentance and thanksgiving to our God who is holy?
-Join us as Alistair teaches on the importance and meaning of truly seeing the Lord for who He really is.
+Success can make us proud, leading us to believe that we do not need God.
+Some, having lost all fear of the Lord, may even think of Him only as a cosmic power that lives to serve us.
+Does your prayer life assume that God exists only to fulfill your needs?
+Or do your prayers include repentance and thanksgiving to the Lord, who is holy?
+Alistair Begg helps us look to Isaiah 6 for guidance on seeing the Lord for who He really is.

 1In the year that King Uzziah died I saw the Lord sitting upon a throne, high and lifted up; and the train1 of his robe filled the temple.
 2Above him stood the seraphim.
 Each had six wings: with two he covered his face, and with two he covered his feet, and with two he flew.
 3And one called to another and said: